Fiscal Year 2021 McHenry County

 MENTAL HEALTH & SUBSTANCE USE

-The purpose of Mental Health & Substance Use Disorder funding is to solicit proposals addressing prevention, treatment, and/or recovery support services targeting the mental health and/or substance use disorder needs of McHenry County residents.
+The purpose of Mental Health & Substance Use Disorder funding is to solicit proposals addressing prevention, treatment, and/or recovery support services targeting the behavioral health and recovery related needs of McHenry County residents.

 This may include opportunities to access: